marianobasile/searchunipicourses/README.md

 # searchunipicourses
-Moodle plugin which finds local courses by teacher and course name using autocomplete(YUI module).
+Moodle plugin which finds local Unipi courses searching by teacher or course name and using autocomplete(YUI module).
 Local means just only courses stored in local moodle db.